-Discover in this article, 19 best books on Influence and Persuasion that can help you improve your power to influence and change the minds of those around you.
+Discover in this article, 21 of the best books on influence and persuasion that will teach you how to win people’s respect and change the minds of those around you.

 “Drive […]” is one of those books that can make you say, time and time again, “Aha!
 So that’s why even smart people sometimes look like complete morons.”

 - What motivates us to do the things we do,

 - How come we lose motivation so fast,